Jia Nanfeng: Role in coups against Yang Jun and Sima Liang

 Empress Dowager Yang's father Yang Jun initially served as Emperor Hui's regent.
 Knowing Empress Jia to be treacherous, he set up a system where edicts signed by Emperor Hui had to be co-signed by Empress Dowager Yang as well, to prevent Empress Jia from interfering.
 For a while, her influence was limited to matters inside the palace—and after her stepson Prince Yu was created crown prince, she often blocked Consort Xie from having access to her son.

 Empress Jia was not happy about having little input in governance, however.
 She therefore conspired with the eunuch Dong Meng (董猛) and the generals Meng Guan (孟觀) and Li Zhao (李肇) against the Yangs.
 She tried to include Emperor Hui's granduncle Sima Liang, the most respected of the imperial princes, into the conspiracy, but Sima Liang declined; instead, she persuaded Emperor Hui's brother, Sima Wei the Prince of Chu, to join her plan.
 In 291, after Sima Wei returned to Luoyang from his defense post (Jing Province (荊州, modern Hubei and Hunan)) with his troops, a coup went into progress.

 Empress Jia, who had her husband easily under her control, had him issue an edict declaring that Yang Jun had committed crimes and should be removed from his posts.
 It also ordered Sima Wei and Sima Yao (司馬繇) the Duke of Dong'an to attack Yang's forces and defend against counterattacks.
 Quickly, it became clear that Yang was in trouble.
 Empress Dowager Yang, trapped in the palace herself, wrote an edict ordering assistance for Yang Jun and put it on arrows, shooting it out of the palace.
 Empress Jia then made the bold declaration that Empress Dowager Yang was committing treason.
-Yang Jun was quickly defeated, and his clan was massacred.
+Yang Jun was quickly defeated, and his clan was massacred in April.
 Empress Dowager Yang was deposed and imprisoned (and would die in 292 in imprisonment).
 Sima Liang was recalled to serve as regent, along with Wei Guan.
 After that time, Empress Jia became more free involved in the management of the empire.